Is Great Wolf Lodge Perryville, Maryland, Worth It? Honest Review + Family Tips (2026)

 Hungry As a Wolf: Family meal deals were the best value for our family of four.

 Money-Saving Tip: Bring fridge-friendly snacks and quick meals.
-Outside restaurants are limited, and onsite dining adds up fast.
+Outside restaurants are limited, and on-site dining adds up fast.

 Final Tips for First-Time Visitors